 At elementary schools, our award-winning Nutrition Safari® program will introduce younger students to lovable animal characters to teach them about selecting healthy choices from each different food group for a well-balanced diet.
 The program’s mission is to increase participation in the National School Lunch Program and encourage students to develop lifelong healthy eating habits.

-At secondary schools, monthly Fooditude Flaves will feature trendy menus items and activities to engage older students.
+At the middle school and high school, monthly Fooditude Flaves will feature trendy menus items and activities to engage older students.
 Whitsons has also invested in professional signage and merchandising that creates a food court-style environment.
 It’s like going out to lunch without ever leaving the building.
 Our goal is to entice students to make nutritious and delicious meal choices.

 To learn more about Whitsons, visit our website.